lluisd/BIGTREETECH-TouchScreenFirmware/README.md

 3. then the red dot in the lower right corner
 4. and finally, the black dot in the middle of the screen to finish the calibration

-Repeat the process in case the message:
+Repeat the process in case the following message is shown:

     Adjustment failed, please try again.

-is shown.

 ### Forcing the Touch Screen Calibration